printfer/agileshare/README.md

 - [ ] WebSocket as a fallback when WebRTC is not available
 - [ ] Connect peer with QR code
 - [ ] Show file transfer progress
+- [ ] Handle multiple file transfer
+- [x] Auto-adjusted light/dark mode

+# Known issues

+- Modal pop-up notifications will malfunction for more than one peer
+- A new download will remove the previous one

 # Installation